ethereum-optimism/community-hub/src/docs/users/fees.md

 ---

 ::: tip OVM 2.0 Release Dates
-OVM 2.0 will be released October 14th on the Kovan test network, and October 28th into the production Optimistic Ethereum network.
+OVM 2.0 is already released on the Kovan test network.
+On October 28th we will deploy it to the production Optimistic Ethereum network.
 :::

 # {{ $frontmatter.title }}

 ::: danger OVM 1.0 Page
 This page refers to the **current** state of the Optimistic Ethereum network.
-Some of the information may be relevant to OVM 2.0, which will be deployed in October, but some of it may change.
 :::

 ## Fees in a nutshell